Lucabb24/financial-sales-analysis-practice/README.md

-# Practice sales analysis using MySQL and Power BI
+# Sales analysis using MySQL and Power BI

 # Project Overview
 This project focused on an analysis of a company's financial performance and sales data.
 The dataset contained logical inconsistencies regarding the total sales revenue, which I successfully identified and resolved during the data-cleaning stage.
 The goal of this analysis was to uncover key business insights regarding profitability, product category performance and regional sales distribution